lanstonchu/Citation-Graph-Python/README.md

 # Citation-Graph-Python

- Auto-generation of Citation Graph of References in Python
+This Python tool will automatically generate citation graph of a given set of papers.
 This is a Python version of a similar tool that I previously created in Wolfram Language.

 Wolfram Language version: [citation-graph][2]